ChrisCarini/dotfiles/README.md

 1. `$DOTFILES_DIR/work/git`
 1. `$DOTFILES_DIR/work/system`

+#### Work `dotfiles` Initialization
-To initalize the dotfiles that can be used in these directories, you can simply run:
+To initialize the dotfiles that can be used in these directories, you can simply run:
 ```bash
 source ~/dotfiles/bin/create_work_dotfiles.sh
 ```